JZXHanta/GoFetch/README.md

 # GoFetch
-a clone of the popular neofetch utility
+A clone of the popular neofetch utility written in golang